-At 31 December 2021, the IFRS valuation of unit-linked liabilities is £3,881.2m (2020: £3,696.4m) and the valuation for solvency purposes is £3,880.7m (2020: £3,696.0m).
+At 31 December 2022, the IFRS valuation of unit-linked liabilities is £2,552.1m (2021: restated £3,880.1m) and the valuation for solvency purposes is £2,551.7m (2021: restated £3,879.5m).

 The Solvency II valuation includes the BEL and Risk Margin as required under Solvency II.
 There have been no material changes to the valuation and recognition approach during the year.
 Refer to Table 20 in Section D.2.1.
+However, the prior year's (2021) Technical Provisions calculated as a whole are restated following a reclassification of financial statement categories to consistently reflect the underlying fund assets held by TPEN.